level2-gis/gisapp/README.md

 Extended QGIS Web Client (EQWC)
 ===============================

-This is modified and extended version of **[QGIS Web client (QWC)](https://github.com/qgis/QGIS-Web-Client)**.
-It turns your QGIS project into Web GIS application with tools to view, navigate, search and print your data.
+This project turns your QGIS project into Web GIS application with tools to view, navigate, search and print your data.
 On top of that, there is a simple administration part to manage different projects, users, delegate permissions and set some specific settings not in QGIS project.

+* Desktop client is based on original **[QGIS Web client (QWC)](https://github.com/qgis/QGIS-Web-Client)**.
+* Mobile client is based on **[OL3 Mobile Viewer](https://github.com/sourcepole/ol3-mobile-viewer)**.

 ##Modifications and new features regarding QWC:
 * user authorization with optional guest access